-Nancy Lin Rose is Professor of Economics at MIT and Director of the National Bureau of Economic Research program in Industrial Organization.
-She is serving as Vice President of the American Economic Association for 2012.
+Nancy Lin Rose is the Charles P. Kindleberger Professor of Applied Economics and Associate Department Head for Economics at MIT.
+She is also the Director of the National Bureau of Economic Research program in Industrial Organization.

 Professor Rose's research focuses on the empirical analysis of firm behavior and the economics of regulation.
 Her best-known work in regulatory economics includes studies of the scope of labor rent-sharing and impact of deregulation in the U.S. trucking industry, efficiency and innovation effects of regulation in the electric utility industry, and political constraints on top executive compensation in regulated industries.
 Her research on firm behavior includes analyses of the effect of firm financial condition on the safety performance of U.S. air carriers, the interaction of competition and pricing behavior in airline markets, and the determinants of CEO compensation.
 She was a contributor to MIT’s study on The Future of the Electric Grid and is the editor and a contributor to the forthcoming National Bureau of Economic Research volume Economic Regulation and Its Reform: What Have We Learned?